The One Mistake To Avoid When Buying Cinnamon

 Whether you sprinkle a bit in coffee or add a tablespoon to your baked goods, cinnamon is beloved by many.

-Growing scientific evidence suggests there are many health benefits of cinnamon: It may help with blood sugar control, exert antimicrobial effects, curb inflammation, protect against cardiovascular disease, boost cognition, fight tumor growth, and even regulate the female hormonal cycle.
+Growing scientific evidence suggests there are many health benefits of cinnamon: It may help with blood sugar control1, exert antimicrobial effects2, curb inflammation3, protect against cardiovascular disease4, boost cognition5, fight tumor growth6, and even regulate the female hormonal cycle7.
 Although larger, randomized controlled trials remain to be conducted, the plethora of in vitro and small-scale human studies are provocative and promising.

 But before you begin adding cinnamon to everything in sight in order to reap the aforementioned health benefits, let's pause.
 It turns out that the type of cinnamon you're using matters, and there's a specific kind that's safe to eat in large amounts.